AnamikaGupta12/ATM---Machine---Simulation/README.md

 **Usage**
 1. Run the script, and you will be prompted with the following menu:
-   -Balance Inquiry
+  - Balance Inquiry
-   -Cash Withdrawal
+  - Cash Withdrawal
-   -Cash Deposit
+  - Cash Deposit
-   -PIN Change
+  - PIN Change
-   -Transaction History
+  - Transaction History
-   -Exit
+  - Exit
 2. Enter the corresponding number to perform the desired operation.
 3. Follow the on-screen instructions to interact with the ATM system, such as entering the amount to withdraw or deposit, changing the PIN, and viewing the transaction history.
 4. Exit the program by selecting option 6.

 **Example**
-Choose an option: 2
+• Choose an option: 2
-Enter amount to withdraw: 200
+• Enter amount to withdraw: 200
-Withdrawal successful!
+• Withdrawal successful!
 New balance is: 800

 **Contributing**
 Feel free to fork this repository and submit pull requests for any improvements or additional features you would like to add!